eiriklied/commitboards/README.md

 ## small todos

-- add committer and project name to commit
 - add commit sha to commit
 - get github url/add github link to commit
-- resize images with imagemagic/imagesnap
 - obey $http_proxy / $https_proxy
 - add board key/url to post-commit start/end comments to be able to add more commit board urls to one project?

 ### done

+- resize images with imagemagic/imagesnap (imagemagick for now)
+- add committer and project name to commit
 - parse timestamp of commit and save as committed_at
 - upload commit time as well
 - try to upload previous unsuccessful uploads